-As of June 30, 2005, we had borrowed \$25 million pursuant to a Bridge Loan Credit Facility with Farallon.
+As of September 30, 2005, we had borrowed \$25 million pursuant to a Bridge Loan Credit Facility with Farallon.
 On August 1, 2005, the Company, through Hercules Funding Trust I, an affiliated statutory trust, executed a \$100 million securitized credit facility with Citigroup.
-We expect to incur additional indebtedness if our subsidiary obtains a SBIC license from the SBA.
+The Company drew \$5 million pursuant to this facility in October.
+We expect to incur additional indebtedness if HT II obtains a SBIC license from the SBA.
 There can be no assurance that we will be successful in obtaining any additional debt capital on terms acceptable to us or at all.
 If we are unable to obtain debt capital, then positive investment returns for our equity investors, if any, will not benefit from the potential for increased returns on equity resulting from leverage to the extent that our investment strategy is successful.